Ganeshuthiravasagam/Siri-WhatsApp/README.md

 - Finally, the name and the statement is taken from the user and it gets implemented in a **Chrome Browser** 🤙

 ## Tools Required

-- Python installed in your computer
+- Python installed on your computer 🖥
 - Any IDE.
 In my case **PyCharm**
-- Your valuable time
+- Your valuable time 🌠